When choosing, the more extensive the health insurance cover, the greater the cost (contribution rate) within each fund.

 Waiting periods for extras services are not regulated by the Government and may vary between products and between health funds.
 There are usually different waiting periods for different extras services.

-You should check the waiting periods on carefully services carefully when choosing your health insurance fund and product as you should also check the limits that apply to each person on the membership.
+You should check the waiting periods on services carefully when choosing your health insurance fund product and you should also check the limits that apply to each person on the membership.

 Medical Services Outside Of Hospital